phoenixframework/phoenix/guides/routing.md

 user_path  DELETE  /users/:id       HelloWeb.UserController :delete
 ```

-Of course, the name of your project will replace `HelloWeb`.

 This is the standard matrix of HTTP verbs, paths, and controller actions.
+For a while, this was known as RESTful routes, but most consider this a misnomer nowadays.
 Let's look at them individually, in a slightly different order.

 - A GET request to `/users` will invoke the `index` action to show all the users.
+- A GET request to `/users/new` will invoke the `new` action to present a form for creating a new user.
 - A GET request to `/users/:id` will invoke the `show` action with an id to show an individual user identified by that ID.
-- A GET request to `/users/new` will invoke the `new` action to present a form for creating a new user.
 - A POST request to `/users` will invoke the `create` action to save a new user to the data store.
 - A GET request to `/users/:id/edit` will invoke the `edit` action with an ID to retrieve an individual user from the data store and present the information in a form for editing.
 - A PATCH request to `/users/:id` will invoke the `update` action with an ID to save the updated user to the data store.
 - A PUT request to `/users/:id` will also invoke the `update` action with an ID to save the updated user to the data store.
 - A DELETE request to `/users/:id` will invoke the `delete` action with an ID to remove the individual user from the data store.

-If we don't feel that we need all of these routes, we can be selective using the `:only` and `:except` options.
+If we don't feel that we need all of these routes, we can be selective using the `:only` and `:except` options to filter certain actions.

 Let's say we have a read-only posts resource.
 We could define it like this: